Final Research Plan

-- Does the prevalence or distribution of colorectal lesions (colorectal cancer, advanced adenomas, or small adenomatous polyps) in the colon vary by age, sex, or race/ethnicity?
+- Does the prevalence or location of colorectal lesions (colorectal cancer, advanced adenomas, or small adenomatous polyps) vary by age, sex, or race/ethnicity?

 - What models or tools are available for assessing the risk of developing colorectal cancer in average-risk screening populations?

-- How are newer screening tests (e.g., fecal immunochemical test plus stool DNA test, computed tomography colonography) being implemented in clinical care, and what are the implementation concerns around these tests?
+- How are newer screening tests (e.g., stool DNA test with or without fecal immunochemical test, or computed tomography colonography) being implemented in clinical care, and what are the implementation considerations around these tests?

-- Are there colorectal cancer screening decision models, other than CISNET (Cancer Intervention and Surveillance Modeling Network), that address the age to start screening, age to stop screening, and comparative effectiveness of various screening strategies?
+- Are there colorectal cancer screening decision models, other than those conducted by CISNET (Cancer Intervention and Surveillance Modeling Network), that address the age to start screening, age to stop screening, and comparative effectiveness of various screening strategies?
 What are their findings?

 |Comparisons||KQ 1: No screening or alternate screening strategy

-KQ 2: Diagnostic accuracy studies must use colonoscopy as a reference standard
+KQ 2: Diagnostic accuracy studies that use colonoscopy as a reference standard

 KQ 3: No comparator necessary

-KQ 2: Test accuracy, including: sensitivity and specificity (per person for all tests and per lesion for direct visualization); positive and negative predictive value (per person for all tests and per lesion for direct visualization); false-positive and false-negative rates; for colorectal cancer, advanced adenoma (high-grade dysplasia, villous histology, and/or size ≥10 mm) and/or adenomatous polyps by size (i.e., ≤5 mm, 6 to 9 mm, ≥10 mm) or by location in colon (e.g., proximal vs. distal)
+KQ 2: Test accuracy, including: sensitivity and specificity (per person for all tests and per lesion for direct visualization tests), positive and negative predictive value (per person for all tests and per lesion for direct visualization tests), and false-positive and false-negative rates for identifying colorectal cancer, advanced adenoma (high-grade dysplasia, villous histology, or size ≥10 mm), or adenomatous or sessile serrated polyps by size (i.e., ≤5 mm, 6 to 9 mm, ≥10 mm) or by location (e.g., proximal or distal colon, rectum)

-KQ 3: Serious harms requiring unexpected or unwanted medical attention and/or resulting in death (e.g., requiring hospitalization), including but not limited to: perforation, major bleeding, severe abdominal symptoms, and cardiovascular events; extracolonic findings, subsequent diagnostic workup, and adverse events from diagnostic testing for incidental findings on computed tomography colonography; radiation exposure per computed tomography colonography examination
+KQ 3: Serious harms requiring unexpected or unwanted medical attention (e.g., requiring hospitalization) and/or resulting in death, including but not limited to perforation, major bleeding, severe abdominal symptoms, cardiovascular events; extracolonic findings, and subsequent diagnostic workup, and adverse events from diagnostic testing for incidental findings on computed tomography colonography; radiation exposure per each computed tomography colonography examination

 |KQ 1: Incidence of adenomas or advanced neoplasia (composite outcome of advanced adenomas and colorectal cancer)

-KQ 3: Minor harms defined as those not necessarily needing or resulting in medical attention (e.g., patient dissatisfaction, anxiety/worry, minor gastrointestinal complaints)
+KQ 3: Minor harms, defined as those not necessarily needing or resulting in medical attention (e.g., patient dissatisfaction, anxiety or worry, minor gastrointestinal complaints)

-KQ 1: Randomized, controlled trials; controlled clinical trials; and prospective cohort studies
+KQ 1: Randomized, controlled trials; controlled clinical trials; prospective cohort studies